Families (TV series): Filming

 The show was filmed in north east Cheshire and Altrincham.
 Much of the UK/Australia plot was directed by Nicholas Ferguson, with all of the interior scenes shot in the Granada studio in Manchester.
 Cicely Mill in the village of Rostherne, Cheshire, was used as the Thompson/Bannerman house.
 The stables where Amanda and subsequently Rebecca ran their business were in the nearby Tatton Park estate (the stables have since been converted into a coffee shop/restaurant).
 The Thompsons' garage was Ashley Smithy Garage in Ashley and The Railway Pub can be found in Heatley.
 Fiona Lewis and Simon Bannerman got married in St Oswald's church, Lower Peover (which also featured in Revelations) and the aborted first wedding of Amanda Thompson and Neil Brooks was in St Mary's church, Nether Alderley.

 Repeats

-The series was given a full repeat on Granada Plus, when it launched on 1 October 1996, usually screened weeknights at 18:30.
-The run concluded on Friday 26 June 1998 and was replaced by Emmerdale from Monday 29 June 1998, with episodes beginning from 1989.
+The series was repeated in full on analogue satellite channel Granada Plus when it launched on 1 October 1996.
+The run concluded on Friday 26 June 1998, replaced by Emmerdale from Monday 29 June 1998, beginning with episodes dating from 1989.
+Sky Soap also broadcast the series, weekdays at 1.15pm, from 1 September 1997 to 26 November 1998.